AriaFallah/blog/hugo/content/post/why-use-flow.md

 ## Conclusion

-TL;DR: Flow, which adds static types in JavaScript, makes your code easier to understand, reason about, and prevents common mistakes.
-All of this with little upfront cost, and the ability to opt-in slowly.
+TL;DR:

+* JavaScript is weakly and dynamically typed, which is error prone and a big reason for the bad rep of the language.
+* With little upfront cost and with the ability to opt-in slowly, Flow fixes both of these things by adding a type system to JavaScript.